andyjost/Sprite/docs/source/CommandLineInterface/StaticCompilation.rst

 Similar to ``sprite-exec``, Curry files can be specified by their file name or module name.
-To treat names as Curry modules, suply ``-m`` and set CURRYPATH, if needed as described :ref:`here
+To treat names as Curry modules, suply ``-m`` and set CURRYPATH, if needed, as described :ref:`here
-<CommandLineInterface/RunningCurryPrograms:Running Curry Programs>`.
+<CommandLineInterface/RunningCurryPrograms:Finding Curry Code>`.

 Creating Executables
 ====================